 If you’re that person, don’t worry.
 Here is an amazing Free Budget Template for you to write it down one by one.
 If you ask me, I would easily prefer a budget Template over an app as writing my expenses down will make me more attentive towards my expenses.

-The good old excel is a great way for you to like simplicity and speed.
-The excel spreadsheet is for that person who doesn’t like the glamour of an app but like the seriousness of a budget template.
+The good old Excel is a great way for you to like simplicity and speed.
+The Excel spreadsheet is for that person who doesn’t like the glamour of an app but likes the seriousness of a budget template.

 It’s a great option and it’s easy to understand and make changes when you need to unlike a budget template cause you’ll have to scribble to make changes.

-Note: These will only work if you take time to fill the details, be it an app, a budget template or an excel spreadsheet.
+Note: These will only work if you take time to fill in the details, be it an app, a budget template, or an Excel spreadsheet.

 All three options work well and will help you achieve financial independence.
 All you need to do is be disciplined and fill in the details.